Kings and queens of pop .. and academia? The smartest K-pop idols today

 The Internet was recently abuzz with the news that legendary K-pop idol G-Dragon recently accepted the role of visiting professor at the Korea Advanced Institute of Science and Technology (KAIST).

-The 35-year-old, best known to fans as a rapper from boyband BIGBANG, is now adding the title of lecturer to his already-successful career.
-G-Dragon, real name Kwon Jiyong, will be known as Professor Kwon in the university’s mechanical engineering department, delivering lectures on leadership.
-He’ll also organise cultural events for students while promoting the university abroad.
+G-Dragon, real name Kwon Jiyong, is known as Professor Kwon in the university’s mechanical engineering department, delivering lectures on leadership.
+Organising cultural events for students while promoting the university abroad will be a part of his job.

 “It is an honour to be appointed as a visiting professor at KAIST, a cradle for numerous scientific geniuses,” said G-Dragon during his acceptance speech.
 “I look forward to the great synergy, or ‘Big Bang,’ that will occur when my expertise in entertainment meets with top-notch science and technology experts.”